 - Two coffees at a small cafeteria costing 2€

-Only 20% of those asked would tip for two coffees.
-Said JL from Madrid: "If the coffees costs 2€ in total, probably 80% of people wouldn't tip, but if the coffees came to 1.80€, maybe 50% would leave the extra 20c."
+Only 20 percent of those asked would tip for two coffees.
+Said JL from Madrid: "If the coffees cost 2€ in total, probably 80 percent of people wouldn't tip, but if the coffees came to 1.80€, maybe 50 percent would leave the extra 20c."

 - One menu del dia that cost 6.70€

 When there is a conveniently small quantity of change that can be left, most do so.
 Only one of those asked would put more money on the table.